RaysceneNS/rayscenens.github.io/_posts/2017-06-05-Remove-entities-from-db-sets-EF.md

 tags: [Entity Framework]
 ---

-In this post I will show you a simple extension method that can be used to make your Entity Framework code more readable.
+I want to show you a simple extension method that can be used to make your Entity Framework code more readable.

 ## Mark Entities for Removal without Prior Retrieval